 A mower with dull blades can cause more problems than it solves.
 Flat or dull blades will grind, clump, tear and rip grass in a spotty and damaging manner, ultimately decreasing both the appearance and health of your lawn.

 Use a vice and metal file to sharpen your lawnmower’s blades.
-Given the nature of the task, you can also have a mower repair shop, retail store that sells motors or landscaping company sharpen your blades.
-Such professional mower servicesensure you’re getting the cleanest mower cut and blade tuneup — and keep your fingers safe too.
+Given the nature of the task, you can also have a mower repair shop, a retail store that sells motors, or a landscaping company sharpen your blades.
+Such professional mower services ensure you’re getting the cleanest mower cut and blade tuneup — and keep your fingers safe too.

 Adjust to Higher Mowing Height